Perspective | Biden’s plan for electric cars is already outdated

 The intention here is good, but these efforts could strand America behind the international curve.
 That’s because they ignore a burgeoning global trend in EV charging: a shift toward battery swapping.
-This simple, powerful mode of EV refueling uses robots to physically remove empty batteries and replace them with fully charged batteries — just like you would change the batteries in a flashlight.
+This simple, powerful mode of EV refueling uses robots to physically remove empty batteries and replace them with fully charged batteries — much as you would change the batteries in a flashlight.
 It’s already propelling the spread of scooters, electric rickshaws and EVs throughout China and much of the world, even as we struggle to make less efficient charging technology succeed here in America.

 The concept of battery swapping was introduced 110 years ago by the Hartford Electric Light Company (a subsidiary of General Electric) to address a stubborn challenge of electric cars: long charge times.
 By separating an EV battery from the vehicle, the operator could slowly charge the battery, then quickly swap it in for a depleted battery — dramatically accelerating the process of EV refueling.
 But by the 1910s, the internal combustion engine rendered swapping obsolete.
 And for a century, the electric car was largely ignored.